jlara6/jlara6/README.md

 I am an Electromechanical Engineer from the Universidad de las Fuerzas Armadas - ESPE (Ecuador).
-CONICET Doctoral Fellow in Electrical Engineering at the National University of San Juan (Argentina).
-Part of the research and development group of Smart Grids of the Instituto De Energía Eléctrica (IEE), where I research areas related to distributed energy resources, efficient use of electrical energy, quality and application of machine learning algorithms and data analysis in real-time operation.
+CONICET fellow and PhD. student in Electrical Engineering at the National University of San Juan (Argentina).
+Part of the research and development group of Smart Grids of the Instituto De Energía Eléctrica (IEE), where I research areas related to distributed energy resources, efficient use of electrical energy, quality and application of machine learning algorithms, and data analysis in real-time operation.

 **Work experience:**
 - Studies of electrical protections in transmission and distribution.